 By Patrick Gahan

-The Rev. Dr. Patrick Gahan is rector of Christ Episcopal Church, San Antonio, Texas.
+The Rev. W. Patrick Gahan is rector of Christ Episcopal Church in San Antonio, Texas.